jonasnapoles/jonasnapoles/README.md

-### Hello there! 😀
+### What's the story! 😀

 👨‍💻 I am a software developer with an Advanced Certificate in Software Development at Citeforma Further Education and Training.

-🎓 I am currently studying for a Bachelor´s Degree in Information Systems at Estácio de Sá University (UNESA).
+🎓 I am currently studying for a Bachelor´s Degree in Information Systems at Estacio University (UNESA).

 📃 My background is in Web design, Front-end, and Back-end development.

-🌱 I am currently learning AWS, Laravel and React.js.
+🌱 I am currently developing my skills on AWS, Python, Laravel and React.js.

 🔭 I am currently working on my portfolio.

+🏆 My aim is to become a Cloud Architect and senior developer in 4 years.

-🔎 I am available to collaborate with NGOs.
+🔎 I am available to collaborate in the developement of professional websites and databases as a junior full stack position.

+🌍 I have valuable intercional experience, I worked in Argentina, Brazil, Portugal, Switzeland and Ireland.

 📫 I can be reached on [Linkedin](www.linkedin.com/in/j-n-oliveira/).